-(iv) Corporate Services Agreement
+(c) Corporate services agreement

-Since January 2020, the Corporation has retained Grove Corporate Services Ltd. ("Grove").
-Grove is a private corporation that provides CFO and Corporate Secretarial consulting services, corporate communications, and administrative services to the Corporation, at a monthly cost of \$11,925.
-This is an annual, renewable agreement that may be terminated by the Corporation with 90 days written notice provided to Grove of the Corporation's intention to terminate the agreement.
-See Section 6.0 - Related Party Transactions.
+Since January 2020, the Corporation has retained Grove, a private company that provides CFO and Corporate Secretarial consulting services, corporate communications, and administrative services, at a monthly cost of \$12,760.
+This is a renewable agreement that may be terminated by the Corporation with 90 days written notice provided to Grove of the Corporation's intention to terminate the agreement.
+See Annual Financial Statements - note 10 - Related Party Transactions.